Skip to main content

 2. Configure your alert:

-Step 3: Choose an event type
+Step 3: Choose a trigger type

 Step 4: Configure notifications